ataraxialinux/ataraxia/README.md

 ## What is this?

-januslinux is fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/) and [busybox](https://www.busybox.net/) userland tools.
+januslinux is a fast and mini [Linux](https://www.kernel.org/) distribution which uses [musl libc](http://www.musl-libc.org/) and [busybox](https://www.busybox.net/) userland tools.
 It is designed for maximum performance and small size.
-It is including basic system programs, development tools, web browser and ssh client(will be added more!). januslinux uses [LibreSSL](https://www.libressl.org/) as SSL engine because it is small and clean.
+It is including basic system programs, development tools. januslinux uses [LibreSSL](https://www.libressl.org/) as an SSL engine because it is small and clean.

 ## For who?